yawntee/gobang/README.md

 # gobang
 A simple gobang program.
-It is just a practical training with customing proposition on school.
+It is just a practical training with customing proposition at school.

 # features
 - man-machine battle